jonathan081/achoo/README.md

 Josefine Tijssen, Andrew Cervantes, Jonathan Vithoontien

 # Engineering Notebook

+## Week 12 2/12/21-2/19/21
+### Accomplishments:
+   - Began firebase integration
+   - Connected the database with the AWS Server

+### Goals for next week:
+   - Test the bluetooth connections
+         - confirm it is working
+   - Finish up firebase connections
+         - confirm it is working
+   - Determine how to create a hash that is unique for each device each day.
+         - Add whatever libraries needed to the backend to have access to a reliable SHA-256 encryption system.
+### Challenges
+   - Firebase was attempted before and did not end well
+   - What we are going to hash, it must always be unique
+   - Dev phones being dev phones
 ## Week 11 2/5/21-2/12/12
 ### Accomplishments:
    - Cleaned up the front end to make it more simplistic